jmignault/reformatter2/README.md

 "Imagemagick site")

 Once installed `magick` needs to be on the executable path.
-This is done by appending its directory to the PATH environment variable.
-For example, on Windows, this would be done by typing the following in a CMD shell:
+This is done by prepending its directory to the PATH environment variable.
+For example, on Windows, this would be done by typing the following in a CMD shell (note that you should use the actual location where the Imagemagick software is intalled on your system):

 `set PATH=C:\Libs\ImageMagick-6.8.8-4;%PATH%`